gramuah/ai4datingstars/README.md

 # AI for dating stars: a benchmarking study for gyrochronology

-This repo contains data and code accompaning the paper, INCLUIR PAPER.
-It includes code for running all regression models developed for each Benchmark.

 <p align="center">
   <img src="./gif/stars.gif" alt="AI for dating stars: a benchmarking study for gyrochronology" title="AI for dating stars: a benchmarking study for gyrochronology" width="652" zoom="343" align="center" />
 </p>

+This repository contains data and code accompaning our paper: [AI for dating stars: a benchmarking study for gyrochronology](https://gram.web.uah.es/data/publications/ai4space-cvpr21w-moya.pdf).
+It includes code for running all regression models developed for each of the Benchmarks described in the paper.

 ### Content